 The following sections list instructions in each major group and subgroup.
 Given for each instruction is its mnemonic and descriptive names.
 When two or more mnemonics are given (for example, CMOVA/CMOVNBE), they represent different mnemonics for the same instruction opcode.
 Assemblers support redundant mnemonics for some instructions to make it easier to read code listings.
 For instance, CMOVA (Conditional move if above) and CMOVNBE (Conditional move if not below or equal) represent the same condition.
-For detailed information about a specific instruction, see Chapter 3, Instruction Set Reference A-M and Chapter 4, Instruction Set Reference N-Z of the IA-32 Intel Architecture Software Developer's Manual, Volumes 2A & 2B.
+For detailed information about specific instructions, see the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volumes 3A & 3B.